As your toddler becomes more independent, you may find you need to put clear boundaries in place to help them learn and manage their behaviour.

 Some children like everything to be done their way, and have a tendency to take control of games or activities, often leaving others out.
 Try to notice which situations particularly bring out this sort of behaviour, and before they go into these situations, talk about how they should interact with others – letting everyone have a turn etc.

-If things don’t go their way, your child may get frustrated and lash out physically at others they think are deliberately trying to upset them.
+If things don’t go their way, your child may get frustrated and lash out physically at others or try to hurt themselves.
 See if you can spot the trigger situations that make them act this way – are they simply trying to get your attention?

 It may be that they’re trying to communicate but haven’t yet got the words to say what they’re feeling.
 They may feel overwhelmed and unsure how to handle a situation, or they may feel threatened by another child.

 Remember, how you handle these situations is really important, because you’re modelling for them how to treat other people.
-If you go mad and shout at them, you’re effectively saying that it’s ok to behave like that.
+If you shout at them, you’re effectively saying that it’s ok to behave like that.

 Instead, stay calm but use a firm voice to explain why hurting others is not ok.
 For example, you could say ‘You just hit Josh.
 It hurt him and made him upset.’

 Use simple language they can understand.
-You may want to remove them from the situation to give them a change to calm down.
+You may want to remove them from the situation to give them a chance to calm down.

 Depending on their age, you may be able to suggest some other strategies for coping with difficult feelings, that don’t involve hurting others.